-Next, ubiquity displays the Where are you? screen.
+Next ubiquity displays the Where are you? screen.
 This screen allows you to specify the time zone the computer is in.
 You can use the map or the drop-down list labeled Selected city to specify the time zone.
-Initially, when it is over the map, the mouse pointer appears a magnifying glass with a plus sign in it.
-Left-click the map near a city that is in the same time zone as the computer; the map zooms in on that area.
-Left-click again to choose a city; the name of the city appears in the box labeled Selected city.
+Allow the mouse pointer to hover over the area of the map near a city that is in the same time zone as the computer; the map zooms in on that area.
+Click a city; the name of the city appears in the box labeled Selected city.